ZKTKZ/tazik.sh/content/posts/spotify.md

 ![spotify_4.png](/spotify/spotify_docs_e.png)

 I toyed with using the Web API to mute my player when an ad begins playing, as there are [no real](http://jmeyers44.github.io/blog/2015/04/26/builder-beware-the-limitations-of-popular-apis/) [rate limits](https://stackoverflow.com/questions/46322838/any-ideas-about-rate-limit-request-minute-on-spotify-api/46348692) on the REST API.
-Unfortunately, it seems that only Premium users can set the volume programmatically (a fact which the documentation does not [explicitly mention](https://developer.spotify.com/console/put-volume/).
-From what I can tell, all the Player API queries are restricted to Premium users)
+Unfortunately, it seems that only Premium users can set the volume programmatically (a fact which the documentation does not [explicitly mention](https://developer.spotify.com/console/put-volume/)).
+From what I can tell, all the Player API queries are restricted to Premium users.

-## Spotify Connect

-Fortunately, Spotify themselves offer a feature which vastly improves the mobile user experience: Spotify Connect!.
-You play your music on the PC, but control it from your phone -- retaining all the functionality of Desktop  while also sporting the flexibility of mobile.
-There are some limitations to this approach, however.

-1. the fact that I am limited by the range of bluetooth from my laptop to my headphones.
-It seems AirPlay would have solved this for me if I had a Mac computer, but I'm sure there are other solutions as well.
-Real time audio streaming comes to [mind](https://www.reddit.com/r/iphone/comments/1asox1/any_app_to_stream_realtime_sound_from_pc_to_iphone/).
-This isn't a common use case  for me though, so my *real* concern is
-2. advertisements.
-More on this later.

 ### References